Black Sunday (La maschera del demonio)

 Starring: Barbara Steele, John Richardson and Andrea Checchi

-This film begins informing us that we start in a time when Satan roamed the Earth and has blood thirsty disciples known as witches.
-We are at a cleansing of them.
+This starts with informing us that we’re beginning in the time when Satan roamed the Earth.
+Helping him are his blood thirsty disciples known as witches.
+We are at a cleansing for one of them.
 The narration informs us that it was man’s duty by God to rid the world and that they mixed their laws in it.
-We see a woman, played by Barbara Steele, being prepped to be executed for witchcraft.
-Nearby is a man that was her accomplice in these black arts.
-The man who is leading this is Steele’s brother, played by Arturo Dominici.
-Both witches have a mask of Satan nailed to their face.
-They go to burn them, but rains prevent this.
-Steele is buried in the family tomb while the man in a graveyard for murders and criminals.
+Princess Asa Vajda (Barbara Steele) is being prepped to be executed for witchcraft.
+Nearby is a man that was her accomplice in these black arts as well as her brother, Igor Javutich (Arturo Dominici).
+Both have a mask of Satan nailed to their face as punishment.
+They go to burn them, but Asa performs a curse on the man in charge.
+It also rains putting the fires out and forcing them to seek shelter.
+Asa is buried in the family tomb while Igor in the graveyard for murders and criminals.

 We then shift two hundred years into the future.
 There is a coach with two doctors going to Moscow.
-There is a professor, played by Andrea Checchi, and his young assistant, played by John Richardson.
-They are going to the Russian congress.
-Their coach is driven by Mario Passante.
+There is a professor of Dr. Choma Kruvajan (Andrea Checchi) and his young assistant Dr. Andrej Gorobec (John Richardson).
+They are going to the Russian congress for what I believe is a conference.
+Their coach is driven by Nikita (Mario Passante).
 He is scared as they are coming to a stretch where the local legend is of the witch.
-Their coach crashes.
-One of the wheels has come off right in front of a destroyed church.
+He is convinced to take the harder route by Dr. Kruvajan and they end up crashing.
+While Nikita fixes the wheel, the other two go into a nearby destroyed church.

-The two doctors check it out.
-The reason being there is an odd sound coming from inside.
-It turns out to be the wind blowing through organ pipes.
-They venture farther in to find the tomb of Steele.
-Checchi explains that there is a window on the casket to show Steele a cross that will prevent her from returning to life.
-Richardson leaves to help Passante when a giant bat attacks Checchi.
-He does kill it, but also breaks the cross.
-He cuts his finger taking the mask off Steele’s corpse, dropping blood onto her.
-As they go to leave, they meet Steele’s ancestor, who is also played by Steele.
-Richardson is attracted to her.
+There’s a strange noise coming from it and they discover it is wind blowing through organ pipes.
+They venture farther in to find the tomb of Asa.
+Dr. Kruvajan explains that she was killed for being a witch.
+There’s a window on the casket to show Asa a cross to prevent her from returning to life.
+Andre leaves to help Nikita when a giant bat attacks Dr. Kruvajan.
+He does kill it, but also breaks the cross along with the glass on the tomb.
+He cuts his finger taking the mask off Asa corpse, dropping blood onto her.
+As they go to leave, they meet Asa’s ancestor of Princess Katia (Also Steele).
+Andre is quite attracted to her.

-Garrani becomes ill when he is attacked by Javuto.
-He uses a cross to ward him away.
-His children check on him.
-They send their butler, played by Tino Bianchi, to the inn for one of the doctors.
-The male witch shows up first and collects Checchi.
-He is taken to Katia, who turns him into her servant.
-She sends him to the castle.
+Prince Vajda becomes ill when he is attacked by Igor.
+He uses a cross to ward him away though and this draws his children attention to check on him.
+They send their butler of Ivan (Tino Bianchi) to get a doctor.
+Igor shows up and collects Dr. Kruvajan.
+He is taken to Asa, who turns him into her servant.